 In Katori, a primacy was placed on speed, and while in initial phases of training precision and ma-ai was emphasized, many practitioners lost a sense of timing (hyoshi) and advantage (sen) and center line.
 So much focus is placed on these latter ideas in Jiki Shinkage-ryu that I was unable to simply turn that part of my training off.
 By simply not yielding when a partner failed to take center line, the progression of the kata could be slowed or stopped -- which would be normal in many styles, but in Katori, long introductory kata are strung together and meant to be done in a fluid stream.
 Skilled practitioners, and there are several in the group, could adapt smoothly, so I knew in principle the pedagogy had a sound core, but others got flustered and confused.
 I began to question the wisdom of walking two paths simultaneously, attempting to learn two separate classical arts as well as the Chinese Internal martial arts.
 At first, I thought maybe I could keep a Shinto-ryu practice going, not worry about becoming a teacher, and just practice the kata at my own speed.
 I focused on Jiki Shinkage-ryu and also wound up learning some of the older kata of Yagyu Shinkage-ryu.
 Initially, I continued to practice Katori Shinto-ryu on my own, thinking if I ever moved somewhere a mainline or Sugino group practiced, I could come back to the art.
 Over time, I began practicing Shinto-ryu with a Jiki feel to it, and felt it improved my example of the art.
 However, I realized while Shinto-ryu was quite interesting, I didn’t really need it in order to have a complete approach to kenjutsu.
 Being exposed to Shinto-ryu has its benefits, from the perspective of understanding some of the components of swordsmanship that Shinkage-ryu attempts to counter or encode the essence of, depending on one’s perspective on the art.
 But I am not sure that benefit implied I should spent time on Shinto-ryu when I could be practicing Shinkage-ryu or Bagua or Taiji instead.
 More and more I began thinking in terms of a single way of cutting, a single way of movement.

 I believe one should cultivate a practice that is not insufficient and not superfluous.
-So, a long story to explain why now, in Seattle, not far from a major nexus of Tenshinsho-den Katori Shinto-ryu in the United States, and far from others who practice Jiki Shinkage-ryu, I am not inspired to pursue Shinto-ryu.
+So, a long story to explain why now, in Seattle, not far from a major nexus of Tenshinsho-den Katori Shinto-ryu in the United States, and far from others who practice Jiki Shinkage-ryu, I am not inspired to pursue a formal practice of Shinto-ryu in an existing school.
 It is not just my former group or former teacher, or the challenges in approaching a different line of the same ryu to practice.
-Handing in my mokuroku and focusing again on basics would be the simple part.

 Jiki, however, is another story.
 As strange as it looks to outsiders, as utterly fatiguing its practice is when done with vigor, it has radically changed my understanding of classical Japanese swordsmanship.